 Smoke free CHFT

-Patients, visitors and staff are no allowed to smoke anywhere on trust premises, inside or out.
+Patients, visitors and our staff are not allowed to smoke anywhere on trust premises, inside or out.

 Our Medical Director, David Birkenhead, said: “We have been smoke free in our buildings since 2007, but in line with other trusts we ask people not to smoke anywhere in our grounds.